arangodb/docs/3.4/hot-backup-restore-limitations.md

 Without the creation of hot backups, RocksDB keeps compacting the file system level files as the operation continues.
-Compacted files are subsequently automatically deleted.
-Every hot backup, needs of course to hold on to the files as they were at the moment of the hot backup creation, thus preventing the deletions and consequently growing the storage space of the ArangoDB data directory.
+Compacted files are subsequently deleted automatically.
+Every hot backup needs to hold on to the files as they were at the moment of the hot backup creation, thus preventing the deletions and consequently growing the storage space of the ArangoDB data directory.
 That growth of course depends on the amount of write operations